Quickly Triage Complex Server and IT Problems

 This is the eG Enterprise Layer model for the Citrix XenApp service topology.
 On the right are all of the elements that support the virtual machines as well as the various tests that correspond to that layer.
 As an example within the OS layer for the virtual hypervisor are measurements and tests for the System Console, CPU, Disk Space and more; depending on which layer is selected the information within the right panel changes accordingly.

 eG Enterprise has already identified that virtual CPU resources within the system console are constrained.
 Using the magnifying glass icon on the far right opens the same Detailed Diagnosis window previously accessed from the Alarms window and the same SAMBA errors are viewable, this confirms the previous diagnosis.

-Regardless of the path an admin chooses to use, identifying the root-cause of a complex IT problem takes just a few clicks with the eG Enterprise.
+Regardless of the path an admin chooses to use, identifying the root-cause of a complex IT problem like slow response time takes just a few clicks with the eG Enterprise.

 The last thing I will cover are some of the reporting benefits that eG Enterprise provides.
 By returning to the Universal Insight dashboard and selecting the Reporter tab, anyone in IT can pull performance reports for the infrastructure.

 Reports are available based on Function, Component, Service, or Segment; two of the more important are Operational KPI and Capacity Planning.
 Easy access to comprehensive reporting make it possible to maintain business continuity, predict peak needs, ensure future readiness for emerging technologies while keeping costs down and increasing productivity.